 Your reception will also seem a lot more intimate and personalized with an actual band.
 Anyone can have a playlist of their favorite songs programmed of course, but utilizing a real band takes the entertainment value just one step further.
 The event will seem much more special thanks to the unique performance currently underway.

-A group of people is also much more entertaining to watch than a single individual.
-Even the most energetic DJ will struggle to keep the attention of the crowd at times.
 Even if you’re the bride, it helps not to feel as if you have to be the focal point during the entire event.
 That’s an awful lot of pressure to have to put up with.
 Having a band will draw a lot of attention away, allowing you to simply enjoy yourself rather than feel as if you need to always look your best or entertain everyone for the duration.

 Bands are also better than DJ’s at weddings because any variety in the playlist will still have an inherent cohesiveness.
 No matter what genre or tempo the current song happens to reside in, it’s still going to be filtered through the sensibilities of those particular musicians with their instruments.
 Whatever comes out will have their stamp, and everything will also be at a consistent and comfortable volume.